CyberPulseDev/Security-Event-Encyclopedia/README.md

 ## 👨‍💻 Developer

-Developed by **Rushab** — built for cybersecurity professionals, SOC analysts, and incident responders seeking a secure, all-in-one event reference companion.
+Developed by **Rushab U.** — for SOC Analysts and Cybersecurity Professionals seeking a secure, modern, and collaborative event analysis framework.

 ---